Patrick Kipngeno Pre-2024 Mountain Running World Cup Finals Interview

 Kipngeno: It was my first time to do mountain running in Mount Kenya where we met with my manager, and he told me that there is mountain running in Europe, and I was so excited to hear that about it, and I’m running well in mountain running.

-Kipngeno: Yeah, for me I’m seeing right now, mountain running is good for me.
+Kipngeno: Yeah, for me, I’m seeing right now, mountain running is good for me.

-iRunFar: Okay, brilliant.
+iRunFar: Ok, brilliant.
 You’ve found your niche.
 And then you train with the Run2gether group.
 So, I believe you have a training camp in Austria where you train part of the year, and then you do the other half of the year in Kenya.
 How does that work?

 Kipngeno: Yeah, it’s working good because we normally experience Kenyan style in Austria and when we are in Kenya, we experience Austrian style in Kenya.